 Who Was Liberty Hyde Bailey?

-The Michigan State University Residential Initiative on the Study of the Environment or RISE Program, in conjunction with the Michigan State Museum has recently installed a display on the first floor of Bailey Hall highlighting the hall’s namesake, Liberty Hyde Bailey.
+The Michigan State University Residential Initiative on the Study of the Environment or RISE Program, in conjunction with the Michigan State Museum developed this display (now removed) on the first floor of Bailey Hall highlighting the hall’s namesake, Liberty Hyde Bailey.

-The display (in four glass cases and along a wall) features several historical artifacts of Bailey’s era on loan from the Michigan State University Museum as well as an array of photographs from the era and a selection of quotations from Bailey’s writing.
+The display featured several historical artifacts of Bailey’s era as well as an array of photographs from the era and a selection of quotations from Bailey’s writing.

 "A garden requires patient labor and attention.
 Plants do not grow merely to satisfy ambitions or to fulfill good intentions.
 They thrive because someone expended effort on thiem." -- Liberty Hyde Bailey, Country Life in America, 1903.